 Do you want some insightful data about where your traffic comes from?
-In your Google Analytics reports, you can find who recommends your site and which traffic sources are most valuable for your business.
+In your Google Analytics reports, you can find out who recommends your site and which traffic sources are the most valuable for your business.
 In this article, we’ll show you how to find out who’s linking to your site in Google Analytics.

 The Importance of Analyzing Your Referral Traffic

-Below are some actionable tips that might help you during traffic analysis.
+Below are some actionable tips that might help you during traffic analysis:

 - If you see that your search engine traffic is too low, you’ll have to create an SEO strategy to drive more organic traffic.

 - If you find that your site is highly dependent upon a single source of traffic, you may focus on diversifying traffic sources.
-Putting all of your eggs in a basket could be too risky.
+Putting all of your eggs in one basket could be too risky.

 - Can’t find any strong referral traffic sources, excluding organic traffic?
 Chances are you’re not networking enough.
 You can focus more on networking with other site owners like blogger outreaching or link building.

-How to Find Traffic Referrals in Google Analytics
+How to Find Traffic Referrals in WordPress

 Sign into your Google Analytics account and select the website for which you’d like to see traffic referrals.